Working with Objects

 The geometric properties of a column can be found in the Object Properties tab of the Inspector.

 To resize a column on the floor plan directly, drag one of the handles on the object's selection frame.
-The handles are not displayed when the object dimensions are locked.

 The Elevation parameter defines how high an object is placed in relation to the default floor level.
 Since the floor can also be elevated, the object's elevation is calculated from the floor with zero elevation.
 In a multi-story building, the elevation of objects on each story is calculated from the level of the respective floor.

 To rotate a column, use the Rotate tool in the Inspector or the rotation handle on the floor plan.